flutter/website/src/deployment/ios.md

 in your project's `build/ios/archive/` directory and an App Store app bundle (`.ipa` file) in `build/ios/ipa`.

+{{site.alert.note}}
+ Running `flutter build ipa` command line method but without a .plist file to specify how the IPA is built, it will only generate a .xarchive file.
+To export an IPA, create a new file called `ExportOptions.plist` and add as a option `--export-options-plist=ios/ExportOptions.plist` to command.
+See
+ `xcodebuild -h` for available exportOptionsPlist keys.
+{{site.alert.end}}

 Consider adding the `--obfuscate` and `--split-debug-info` flags to [obfuscate your Dart code][] to make it more difficult to reverse engineer.